 There's progress on the VC front as well.
-In 2016, women-led businesses increased their share of all VC deals to almost 5 percent-the highest level in 10 years.29 There are also an increasing number of angel groups that focus on funding companies with female founders or female-led teams.
-X Squared Angels in Columbus, for example, invests in women-led startups.
-The group welcomes female and male accredited investors as members.
+In 2016, women-led businesses increased their share of all VC deals to almost 5 percent-the highest level in 10 years.29

 In a first for the industry, the National Venture Capital Association (NVCA)30 launched what will become a regular survey of diversity in the industry with the stated intent to use the "data to further inclusion."
 This data will inform decisions regarding the content and structure of programs and initiatives formulated to increase diversity to make the best use of talent and to increase and accelerate the formation of high-tech startups.